solidarychain/solidarychain-development-monorepo/DEBUG.md

 IT IS POSSIBLE to debug all night the chaincode and the grapqqhl at same time :) just follow the above stps Every 2.0s: docker container ls --format {{.Names}} | grep "solidary-network-chaincode"   KoakhLaptop: Sat Feb  1 23:13:36 2020

+add notes to debug graphql at same time to